 The overarching goal of the project is to raise achievement levels of low-performing students using evidence-based reforms and strategies.
 Subgrants are issued to the local educational consortia from the Consortium of Florida Education Foundations (the fiscal agent).
 Funds awarded in subgrants must equal the private contribution match made to the eligible public school district education foundation, exclusive of any in-kind service matches.
 Private matches must be received before state dollars are awarded in subgrants.
-Private cash donations must be certified to the commissioner before any matching funding will be released to the Consortium of Florida Education Foundations.
+Private cash donations must be certified to the Commissioner of Education before any matching funding will be released to the Consortium of Florida Education Foundations.
 Private matches pledged far exceed state dollars appropriated for this program.
 Other initiatives for this program include teacher recruitment and retention and support for career education programs and services.

-Item 100A - State Grants/K-12 Program/Non-FEFP - G/A - The Florida Best & Brightest Teacher & Principal Scholarship Program
+Item 101 - State Grants/K-12 Program/Non-FEFP - G/A - The Florida Best & Brightest Teacher & Principal Scholarship Program

-2018-19 BUDGET REQUEST 2018-19 2017-18 Fund Source 2017-18 Recurring Base Restoration of Nonrecurring Requested Increase/ (Decrease) Total Request Appropriation Nonrecurring Recurring Base Funding Change Over Current Year %Change Over Current Year Gen Rev 233,950,000 0 0 233,950,000 233,950,000 0 233,950,000 0 0.00% Total 233,950,000 0 0 233,950,000 233,950,000 0 233,950,000 0 0.00%
+2019-20 BUDGET REQUEST 2019-20 2018-19 Fund Source 2018-19 Recurring Base Restoration of Nonrecurring Requested Increase/ (Decrease) Total Request Appropriation Nonrecurring Recurring Base Funding Change Over Current Year %Change Over Current Year Gen Rev 233,950,000 0 0 233,950,000 233,950,000 0 233,950,000 0 0.00% Total 233,950,000 0 0 233,950,000 233,950,000 0 233,950,000 0 0.00%

-\$233,950,000 is requested to continue funding for the Florida Best and Brightest Teacher & Principal Scholarship Program.
+\$233,950,000 is requested to continue funding for the Florida Best & Brightest Teacher & Principal Scholarship Program.